PMCC-BioinformaticsCore/janis/docs/workflowspecifications.rst

 There are 2 methods to specifying a Janis worfklow:

-1. Use the Python :mod:`Pipeline` classes
+1. Use the Python :mod:`Pipeline` classes, see a `user guide here </userguide.html>`_.
+2. Use the WEHI simplified workflow specification language.